 The Alteryx team recently discovered a gem, and had a life changing experience.
 Hover over the Tool Palette, then move the wheel of your mouse to scroll through the tool categories or the tools within the category.

-\IF for some reason the hover over then scrolling is not working, try clicking on any category first to then scroll through the categories, or on any tool within a category first to then scroll through those tools.
+If the hover over then scroll is not working, try clicking on any category first to then scroll through the categories, or on any tool within a category first to then scroll through those tools.